 Howard Kennedy has gone through some pretty major changes in recent years — and seems to have emerged in good shape, proving the doubters wrong.
 The product of a 2013 merger between sensible corporate outfit Howard Kennedy and the slightly quirky media law-slanted Finers Stephens Innocent, the combined outfit initially seemed an unlikely jumble of practice areas and personalities.
-But a successful consolidation has seen turnover hit £57 million and profit per equity partner rise to over £600,000.
+But a successful consolidation has seen turnover surpass £60 million this year for the first time.
+Average profit per equity partner is down though, £348,000 to £315,000, due to the addition of eight new partners.

 A move out of the West End several years ago — where both legacy firms had been based — to swanky 1 London Bridge overlooking the Thames and the City is symbolic of the new Howard Kennedy ethos.
 Instructions are increasingly coming in from the banks, companies and start-ups across the river.